mamunrushdi/Shortest-Route-Finding-in-Map/README.md

 1. Finding shortest paths in weighted graphs
 1. Route planning and NP-hard graph problems

-__To find a shortest route in Google map where I've implemented the following algorithms:__
+__To find a shortest route in Google map I've implemented the following algorithms:__
 1. Breadth First Search
 1. Dijkstra Search
 1. A* Search